BuongiornoTexas/rsrtools/README.rst

 If you know what you are doing with python and know your way around the Customs Forge Song Manager, here are the recommended quick start steps.

-0. The package only works on Windows for now (macos support coming soon).
+0. The package only works on Windows for now (Mac OX X support coming soon).

 1. **READ** the section on setting up a test profile.
 Until you are familiar with the package, this will be your best safeguard against damaging your precious save